[UPDATED FOR 2023]

 Print will also increasingly team up with digital media, no matter how we evolve our access to online content throughout the years because it’s such a reliable driver to the web.
 People like to hold printed objects in their hands.
 The tactility is important, and its longevity also contributes to its effectiveness in this arena.
 For these reasons, and more, it’s a smart way to drive online traffic.

-Sauers notes, “Print is still going to remain relevant in five years because you want to drive someone online – whatever online is going to look like.
-It could literally be your hand five years from now.
+Ryan Sauers of Sauers Consulting notes, “Print is still going to remain relevant in five years because you want to drive someone online – whatever online is going to look like.
 They’re going to somehow amalgamate online and offline and that will keep print relevant.”

-Hill says that her company, HP, is helping to drive those integrations.
+Stephanie Hill says that her company, HP, is helping to drive those integrations.
 “At HP, we're very much a part of the future.
 There’s an interconnectedness that I'm not sure print service providers, or the print community in general, realize or exploit as much as we can.
 We're not apart from the 21st century; we are very much a part.
 I’m really excited about this!”
-She describes the new Nintendo Switch game, Labo, which uses printed cardboard costumes to enable the user to experience being a robot.
+She describes a game on the Nintendo Switch uses printed cardboard costumes to enable the user to experience being a robot.
 Both AR and VR present great opportunities for print down the road.

 Even the way we print has become digital, and the presses are getting smaller and more efficient.
 Kenny Grady of Gartner notes, “It's just amazing the things that are creeping in.
 I used to work on an offset web press that was the size of a building, and it didn't print a whole lot more than what a little digital web press is doing.”
 Printers that take advantage of new digital technologies will forge ahead at record speed.